pkainulainen/clean-test-automation/README.md

 # The Code Samples of the cleantestautomation.com Membership Site

-This Git repository contains code samples of testing courses which are published on the cleantestautomation.com website.
+This Git repository contains the code samples of testing courses which are published on the cleantestautomation.com website.
 At the moment I am offering these courses: